 Somewhere along the way between the introduction of the first BMW GS, the publication of Neil Peart's "Ghost Rider," and everyone's favorite Jedi taking the long way from London to New York, the definition of what was and wasn't a proper adventure machine began to change, and the bikes themselves started changing to suit customer demand.

-Of course the soul of adventure riding is still very much in tact, and if it's a life changing motorcycle ride you're after, you need look no further than any one of our international motorcycle trips to experience the genuine article.
+Of course, the soul of adventure riding is still very much intact, and if it's a life-changing motorcycle ride you're after, you need look no further than any one of our international motorcycle trips to experience the genuine article.

-Lucky for us ADV riders, however, the machines we ride on tours like these have only gotten better, and below you'll find the adventure bikes we're most looking forward to in 2023.
+Lucky for us ADV riders, however, the machines we ride on tours like these have only gotten better, and below you'll find the adventure bikes we're most looking forward to in 2025.

 *Listed in no particular order